H-1B Responsibilities Overview

 Such regulations require careful monitoring of salary, job title, job classification, and job duties.
-Any significant changes in any of these areas require that you notify VISIT.
+Any significant changes in any of these areas require that you notify International Services.
 Failure to maintain compliance and update our internal documentation could result in serious penalties and fines should UTSA be audited by DOL or USCIS.

 Responsibility of Departments

-The department is required to notify International Scholar Services in advance of any employment changes related to employees in H-1B status.
+The department is required to notify International Services in advance of any employment changes related to employees in H-1B status.
 This includes changes in

 - Job title